johnjago/johnjago.com/src/blog/content/uncopyright.md

 draft: false
 ---

-All material on this blog is in the public domain.
-I'll hand it over to [Alex](https://alexcabal.com/why-i-release-things-into-the-public-domain) to explain why, if you're curious.
+All material on this blog is dedicated to the public domain by way of Creative Commons Zero.
+Copy it, change it, or do whatever you like with it.
+I’d appreciate a notice of attribution, but this is not necessary.